douden/test_book_from_template/book/readme_manual.md

 ::::
 ```

-If the title is omitted, the title bar will not be displayed.
+If the title is omitted in the new admonition, the title bar will not be displayed.

 In both cases extra classes can be added to the admonition to apply other styling.

+A special new class for existing admonitions is also introduced: `no-title`.
+This suppresses printing of the title bar, even if the title is given.
+For the named color admonitions this happens automatically if no title is given.

 ::::{warning}
 Note that, because of the use of CSS, sometimes results may differ from the expected result.